andOlga/umineko-catbox-english/README.md

 Other episodes may contain a few untranslated lines here and there in the main text, will have untranslated tips, character bios, and, in the worst case, may outright crash.

 Bonus content (Tsubasa, Hane and the new Saku-exclusive stories) has not been touched at all yet.
 For now, it is fully in Japanese.

-However:

-- The bonus content has not been touched yet.
-I'll get around to it when I finish testing and fixing the main Episodes.
+I will get around to it when the main EPs are done.
-- TIPS and character descriptions are in Japanese.

-This will be addressed later.

 ## How does this compare to ...?